kieranrath/Discord-Echo/readme.md

 ## Use
 - To relay/echo the messages from a specific/private discord channel to another desired channel.
-- To Archive a specific channels
+- To Archive or save messages from a specific channel

 ## REQUIREMENTS: